nusenu/ContactInfo-Information-Sharing-Specification/README.md

 * **sameas** means the resolver is running on the same autonomous system as the exit relay and queries to the resolver do not cross another AS before reaching the resolver.
 * **remote** means the resolver is running on a system outside the exit relay's autonomous system

-Multiple options may apply and should be separated using a comma.
-The order is relevant, the primary resolver must appear first followed by fallback resolvers.
+Multiple options may apply and MUST be separated using a comma.
+The order is relevant, the primary resolver MUST appear first followed by fallback resolvers.

 example values: